-Thailand is on the cusp of digital transformation and the epidemic has propelled technology adoption among business operators to be the fundamentals for survival.
-With a GDP worth of US$602 billion, Thailand is the second-largest economy in Southeast Asia, surpassed only by Indonesia.
+Thailand is on the cusp of digital transformation and the epidemic has propelled technology adoption among business operators to be fundamental for survival.
+With a GDP worth US$602 billion, Thailand is the second-largest economy in Southeast Asia, surpassed only by Indonesia.
 The country is also the second-largest Business-to-Consumer (B2C) e-commerce market in the region.

-Strategically located in the heart of Southeast Asia, Thailand has attracted numbers of multinational corporations, investors, venture capitalists and start-ups around the world.
-One of the areas that are critical for Thailand to prosper is the success of Thailand 4.0 model, which aims to build economic prosperity through innovation, knowledge, technology and creativity to unlock the country from the middle-income trap and connect the country to the global community.
+Strategically located in the heart of Southeast Asia, Thailand has attracted a number of multinational corporations, investors, venture capitalists, and start-ups around the world.
+One of the areas that are critical for Thailand to prosper is the success of the Thailand 4.0 model, which aims to build economic prosperity through innovation, knowledge, technology, and creativity to unlock the country from the middle-income trap and connect the country to the global community.

-Following the economic growth over the past years, the rate of urbanization has consequently grown tremendously and this has resulted in the increasing urban challenges including overpopulation, traffic congestion, sprawling cities, environmental degradation and slow mobility within and between cities, to name a few.
+Following the economic growth over the past years, the rate of urbanization has consequently grown tremendously and this has resulted in increasing urban challenges including overpopulation, traffic congestion, sprawling cities, environmental degradation, and slow mobility within and between cities, to name a few.